How to Change Live Captions Language in Windows 11

 - Choose your preferred language from the list.

-After you pick your language, a small message will appear on the caption bar.
-This confirms that the computer is ready to process audio in that language.
+A small notification appears on the caption bar once the computer is ready to process audio in that language.

 Language Support and Technical Limitations